hashicorp-education/learn-consul-ecs/hcp-managed/runbook.md

 CTRL+C

 echo $CONSUL_APIGW_ADDR
-# Go to API gateway URL and see only frontend part of application is available
+# Go to API gateway URL and see only the frontend part of application is available

 cp -f hashicups-ecs/ecs-services-and-tasks-with-consul.tf ecs-services-and-tasks.tf